jovanovic-djo/car-value-score-prediction/README.md

   - other
 - Explanation for purpose and content of each mentioned directory:
   - eda: Directory for storing visualizations of the first milestone.
 All visualizations for this directory are generated within notebooks/exploratory_data_analysis.ipynb
-  - confusion_matrices: Directory for storing confusion matrix graphs for each of mentioned models as a part of model evaluation process.
+  - confusion_matrices: Directory for storing confusion matrix graphs for each of mentioned models as a part of model evaluation process
-  - feature_importance: Directory for storing feature importance graphs for several models which purpose is to emphasize importance of each feature.
+  - feature_importance: Directory for storing feature importance graphs for several models which purpose is to emphasize importance of each feature
   - other: Miscellaneous graphs and visualizations that are not part of a bigger visualization group
 - Reasons behind selective feature importance generation:
   - SVC: It supports feature importance for linear kernel through coef_ attribute, and it is not available for non linear kernels (rbf, poly, sigmoid)
   - KNN: It is not suitable for direct feature importance (has no built in feature importance function).
-This is distance based algorithm which does not provide feature rankings.
+This is distance based algorithm which does not provide feature rankings
   - Naive Bayes: It also does not have direct feature importance mechanism.
-Class conditional probabilities could be evaluated, but not true feature importance.
+Class conditional probabilities could be evaluated, but not true feature importance
 ##### Conclusion:

-##### Additional approaches directory: Contains notebook with an alternative approach, where all of the models would be hyperparameter tuned, compared and stored along with the corresponding visualizations.
+###### From the insights and all resulted visualizations, brief conclusion would be that there are several important features, besides that safety was the most important, maintenance and price are also important and should be considered, as they are affecting the final car value score the most

 ### Potential Enhancements
 - Store functions in one or multiple util files from which they could be called and used, instead of storing them in notebooks.